mojodojo101/mojo_blog/bofs/vulnserver/trun.md

      23dfadf
 ```

-The next step is to search for a gadget that lets us jump to our shellcode.
+Search for a gadget that lets us jump to our shellcode.
 Since i turned DEP and ASLR off for this exercise we can just search for a JMP ESP statement.
 Using msf-nasm-shell or my personal favorite rasm2 we can find the right opcode for this.

 ```bash
     rasm2 -a x86 -b 32  "jmp esp"
     #returns ffe4
 ```
-Now we can use "!mona modules" in Immunity-debugger-console to find modules which have little protection. vulnserver.exe and essfunc.dll seem like a good source of gadgets.
+Use "!mona modules" in Immunity-debugger-console to find modules which have little protection. vulnserver.exe and essfunc.dll seem like a good source of gadgets.
 ```cmd
     !mona modules
 ```

 ![mona-modules](/mojo_blog/assets/pictures/bofs/vulnserver/trun-mona-modules.PNG)

-Next we ll search for our jmp esp in the modules.
+Search for our jmp esp in the modules.
 ```cmd
     !mona find -s "\xff\xe4" -m essfunc.dll
 ```